Hiking

 Difficulty level Intermediate-Advanced : 5.1-mile loop: 25 miles from downtown Ellijay.

 Appalachian Trail hikers know well that there are two mountains more important than others.
 Those mountains are Mt.
-Katahdin located near the end of the trail in Maine and our very own Springer Mountain near the beginning of the trail here in Georgia.
+Katahdin, located near the end of the trail in Maine.
+Springer Mountain, which is near the beginning of the trail here in Georgia, is also one of those mountains.
 Springer Mountain, like most incredibly beautiful places in nature, isn’t drivable (you are going to have to use your feet).
 The reward is certainly worth the work.
-To begin this hike, you will start on the Benton MacKaye Trail.
-On your way up to Springer Mountain, you’ll cross over the top of Ball Mountain with its breathtaking clifftop views.
-Shortly after your cross over Ball Mountain, you get on the Appalachian Trail and begin the climb to the very top.
-Once you reach the top you will have a rock outcrop that has several plaques worth reading to learn more about the history of the location.
-Also, there is a hiker’s log in the sleeping shelter worth a peek!

 Hiking (Cohutta Mountains)